ebu/PlugIt/docs/protocol.md

 It's possible to send a file using the header `EbuIo-PlugIt-ItAFile`.
 The content is send to the user, using the same content-type.
 If any, the Content-Disposition header is also forwarder.

 ### /media/_medianame_
-This call return a specific media on the server side.
-Each request on EBUio side on /media/* is forwarded to the server and returned to the client.
+This call return a specific media on the service side.
+Each request on EBUio side on /media/* is forwarded to the service and returned to the client.
 No caching is used, but a 1 hour Cache-Control header is set by EBUio-

 ## API